Skratti/The-Book/Installation.md

 ## Map generation
 In the solution explorer, right click the "MapGenerator" project and select "Set as Startup Project".
 Right click again and do a rebuild.
 If there is an error because of the missing Newtonsoft Library, rebuild it again.
 Visual studio will have downloaded the missing package and the second rebuild should show no more errors.
+If the error still occurs, you have to open Extras->NuGet Package Manager->NuGet Package Manager Console and execute ' Update-Package Newtonsoft.Json'.

 The map generator will need a database where he writes the generated data to.
 That will of course be our Andromeda database, but we have to provide a connection string to that database.
 Open the folder DBWriter and open the file DBWriter.cs.
 The connection string is hard coded in here - that's actually not best practice (App.config would be better), but it will do for now.